r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 There is no need to give me your name.
 I have no interest in such things.

 **Fairy Knight Gawain:**
-Her Majesty already told me. {(M) Boy /(F) Girl}, you're the Master from pan-human history, aren't you?
+Her Majesty already told me. [♂ Boy /♀ Girl], you're the Master from pan-human history, aren't you?

 **Da Vinci:**
 !